CECE Learning Community

 Co-Chairs: Sheila Martin, APLU and Michael Gaffney, Washington State University

 Join a group of university leaders making a difference in rural communities.
 This Learning Community will be a series of monthly phone calls for members to exchange best practices, engage philanthropic, private sector, and government funders, and more.
-Sign up today and join the monthly discussion every third Tuesday at Noon Eastern Time.
+RSVP to join the monthly discussion every third Tuesday at Noon Eastern Time.